 Royal Dornoch Championship Links – par 70, 6514 yards

-It is a wild course and isolated with a pure white sandy beach dividing it from the Dornoch Firth and has hosted golfers since 1616.
+It is a wild course and isolated with a pure white sandy beach dividing it from the Dornoch Firth.
+The club has hosted golfers since 1616.
 The unique features of the links land have been used to create a magical golfing experience.
-Uttered by the locals as one of the finest golfing tests in the world and frequently visited by a legend that is Tom Watson, it's easy to see why thousands of golfers each year flock to play this links.
+Uttered by the locals as one of the finest golfing tests in the world.
+Golfing legend, Tom Watson also frequently visits and it’s easy to see why thousands of golfers each year flock to play this links.

-Royal Dornoch Championship Links was voted 2nd in Scotland's best courses 2017 rated by top100golfcourses.com
+Royal Dornoch Championship Links voted 2nd in Scotland’s best courses 2017 rated by top100golfcourses.com

 No. 1 – Carnoustie Championship Links